-- Significantly increasing customer service levels and system capacity - Increasing regional productivity through water use efficiency - Providing further security of water supply to towns and industry - Investing in regional communities through local contractors - Enhancing socio-economic outcomes by supplying water for urban green spaces, as well as providing the opportunity for local councils to deliver improved infrastructure - A reduction in mosquito borne diseases - Enhanced road safety - Providing water recovery for the Murray Darling Basin through improved water use - Investment in infrastructure that provides: - o longer-term outcomes - o multiple benefits - o water recovery for the environment - Underpinning long-term, climate change resilient primary production
+- Increasing regional productivity through water use efficiency - Providing further security of water supply to towns and industry - Investing in regional communities through local contractors - Enhancing socio-economic outcomes by supplying water for urban green spaces, as well as providing the opportunity for local councils to deliver improved infrastructure - A reduction in mosquito borne diseases - Enhanced road safety - Providing water recovery for the Murray Darling Basin through improved water use - Investment in infrastructure that provides: - longer-term outcomes - multiple benefits - water recovery for the environment - Underpinning long-term, climate change resilient primary production

-6.2.
-Overall conclusion
+Overall conclusion 6.2.

 This MWREF has been prepared for MI, to access the construction and operational environmental impacts of the proposed UCP works.
-The proposed works for EA12 include 2.69km of new pipeline 290m to retain-as-is and 1.7km of channel to be decommissioned.
+The proposed works include 480m of new pipeline and 30m of existing pipeline requiring modification.